JulieTim/assembly/proposals/assembly-process/stories-for-distributed-popular-assemblies.md

 * Cancel objection to version of proposed energy policy
 * Unfollow a development branch of proposed energy policy

-*Members propose improvements to the assembly process.*
+*Members may propose improvements to the assembly process.*

 * Follow a development branch of proposed assembly process
 * Comment on a version of the proposed assembly process